Semi-supervised learning combining backpropagation and STDP: STDP enhances learning by backpropagation with a small amount of labeled data in a spiking neural network: Discussion

 Pre-training by unsupervised learning has been interpreted as a type of self-organization,\cite{ohzeki2015statistical} and STDP is considered to be involved in self-organization in living organisms.\cite{effenberger2015Self_oragnizetion_by_STDP} Therefore, the method of pre-training by STDP followed by fine-tuning with BP \cite{SNN_STDP_followedby_BPFineTunig,Semi-Supervised_BP_after_STDP} can be interpreted as the sequence of learning the structure of input data by self-organization and then performing supervised learning by BP.
 In contrast, from our results, it can be inferred that STDP plays an important role in learning other than self-organization, such as fine-tuning or confirmation, and thus the result is interesting from an engineering perspective as well as a biological one.

-Although we have discussed the proposed method from a biological point of view, there are various arguments about the biological plausibility of BP.\cite{towards BP} In this research, to focus on the effect of the application of STDP after BP, we used the BP method of Lee et al.,\cite{Lee_SpikingNNBackprop} which has high performance in SNNs but does not seem to be biologically plausible.
+Although we have discussed the proposed method from a biological point of view, there are various arguments about the biological plausibility of BP.\cite{towardsBP} In this research, to focus on the effect of the application of STDP after BP, we used the BP method of Lee et al.,\cite{Lee_SpikingNNBackprop} which has high performance in SNNs but does not seem to be biologically plausible.
 Using the supervised STDP\cite{supervisedSTDP,BP-STDP} would allow us to devise a more biologically plausible learning scheme.
 In addition, we can develop an end-to-end STDP-based learning method for SNNs by combining STDP-based pre-training\cite{SNN_STDP_followedby_BPFineTunig,Semi-Supervised_BP_after_STDP} with these methods.

 From an engineering point of view, it is important to judge whether the proposed method should be applied or not because it can induce the improvement but the deterioration in some cases.
 Figure \ref{fig:improvement rate} shows the improvement rate before and after applying STDP against the amount of labeled data.
 Figure \ref{fig:is1 or greater} shows the change in accuracy for the cases in which the improvement rates are greater than or equal to 1, and Fig. \ref{fig:less than 1} shows the change in accuracy for the cases in which the improvement rates are less than 1.
-From these results, the degradation of accuracy occurs only when there is a relatively large amount of labeled data.
-Furthermore, it is easy to detect the degradation after the application by STDP.
-Therefore, for engineering purposes, we should monitor the change in accuracy for a few epochs after applying STDP, and if a deterioration is observed, we can terminate the training like early stopping.\cite{Early stopping}
+From these results, the degradation of accuracy basically occurs only when there is a relatively large amount of labeled data.
+Note that the degradation can also occur when labeled data per number is extremely small because the standard deviation of improvement rate is quite large and thus the improvement rate can take values less than 1.
+This is because the accuracy after learning by BP is quite low.
+When the amount of training data is extremely small like 1 $\times$ 10 samples, the learning by BP can occasionally fail because it is highly dependent on the training data.
+In this case, we get into the situation where the learning is performed only by STDP, which is unsupervised learning, and the accuracy will decrease with the evaluation criterion of supervised learning.
+Overall, it is easy to detect the degradation after the application by STDP.
+Therefore, for engineering purposes, we should monitor the change in accuracy for a few epochs after applying STDP, and if a deterioration is observed, we can terminate the training like early stopping.\cite{Earlystopping}

 Although we simulated in discrete time in this study, all the algorithms and architectures used in our work can be event-driven.
 Thus, the proposed method can be applied in an event-driven manner.
 We expect that it would be highly efficient in real-world problems if implemented in neuromorphic hardware.